 Arango, C.P. & Maxmen, A. 2006.
 Proboscis ornamentation as a diagnostic character for the Anoplodactylus californicus-digitatus complex (Arthropoda: Pycnogonida) with an example from the Anoplodactylus eroticus female.
 Zootaxa 1311: 51-64

 Bamber, R.N.
 2005.
 Pycnogonids (Arthropoda: Pycnogonida) from the Recherche Archipelago, Esperence, Western Australia, Australia. pp. 325-341 in Wells, F.E., Walker, D.I. & Kendrick, G.A. (eds).
-The Marine Flora and Fauna of Esperance, Western Australia.
+Proceedings of the Twelfth International Marine Biological Workshop: The Marine Flora and Fauna of Esperance, Western Australia.
 Perth : Western Australian Museum.

 Bamber, R.N.
 2007.
 A holistic re-interpretation of the phylogeny of the Pycnogonida Latreille, 1810 (Arthropoda).
 In, Zhang, Z.-Q & Shear, W.A. (eds): Linnean Tercentenary.
 Progress in invertebrate taxonomy.
 Zootaxa 1668: 295-312